prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-targeting-params-android.md

 sidebarType: 2
 ---

-# Global Targeting Parameters
+# Prebid SDK Global Parameters - Android
 {:.no_toc}

-This page documents various global parameters you can set on the Prebid SDK.
-It describes the properties and methods of the Prebid SDK that allow you to supply important parameters to the header bidding auction.

 - TOC
 {:toc}

 ## Prebid Global Properties and Methods

+This page documents various global parameters you can set on the Prebid SDK.
+It describes the properties and methods of the Prebid SDK that allow you to supply important parameters to the header bidding auction.

 The `Prebid` class is a singleton that enables you to apply global settings.
 It covers: